Ossu! Tatakae! Ouendan! (DS)

 You certainly couldn’t call Ouendan tedious, as the few poorer songs are soon upstaged by memorable characters, imaginative stories and music which wrings every last bit of sound from the audio processor of the DS.
 You never think that this is obviously handheld audio quality, because it never sounds like handheld audio quality!
 At first, Ossu!
 Tatake!
 Ouendan is as weird a game as you could envisage, but after you’ve experienced its tense, chaotic action and warmed to its eccentric cast you’ll keep coming back to improve your score and relive the artistic comic book plots.
 Few handheld games have exacted this kind of hold on me, but then few games ask you to tap circles to the beat so three cheerleaders -- male cheerleaders -- can inspire people to succeed.

 If you enjoyed this Ossu!
 Tatakae!
-Ouendan! review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+Ouendan! review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!